Lucas Alamán: Mexican American War

 Among his more important actions are the creation of the Natural History Museum in Mexico City and the foundation of Mexico's General National Archive.
 The latter has been very important for learning about the historical events in Mexico and understanding the political processes of the Mexican Republic.
 He also founded and ran a mining company, established the first metal foundry in independent Mexico in 1825, administered the estates of the descendants of Hernán Cortés, and served as president of the Mexico City ayuntamiento (city council) in 1849.

 Although Alamán was in general anti-American, he was dismayed by the withdrawal of the U.S. Army, which had protected property against "bandits and rebels."

 Last Years

 Santa Anna and Lucas Alamán were in correspondence during Santa Anna's exile following the debacle of the Mexican American War.
 Alamán helped pave the way for Santa Anna's return to power with conservative support "if he agreed to a program of cessation of political activity against the Church and security for the holders of large propertied interests."
 Alamán returned to national public service in March 1853, when Santa Anna appointed him Minister of Foreign Relations.
+He is also known for a few things he wrote: Disertaciones sobre la historia de la república mejicana as well as Historia de México.
 Alamán served until his death from pneumonia on June 2, 1853.